ramp4-pcar4/ramp4-pcar4/docs/app/grid.md

 ## Controls
 Various controls have been added to the grid for user convenience.

+### Copy Text
+Any cell with text in it can be copied to the clipboard by clicking on the cell, or for keyboard users, by navigating to the cell and pressing enter.
+A tooltip will appear to indicate that the text has been successfully copied.

 ### Show/Hide Columns
 A dropdown menu located in the upper right corner of the grid panel, labeled `Columns`.
 This allows the user to hide unwanted columns from the table.
 Columns that are visible have a checkmark displayed beside them.